THE E2 VISA INVESTMENT GUIDE

 There are many types of expenditures that can count as part of your E2 visa investment.
-Essentially, you can count anything that is used to launch your business.
-Below I list some common expenditures that are incurred by E2 investors.
+Below I list some common startup expenditures that are incurred by E2 investors.

 Oftentimes—towards the beginning of an E2 Visa journey—the applicant will hire some professionals.
 These professionals may include, lawyers, tax professionals, business plan writers, consultants, etc. The money that is spent on such professionals will count towards the E2 Visa investment.

 It probably seems obvious that equipment that you purchase for your business counts as an investment.
 But—you may not realize that you can also count previously purchased property that is transferred to the US.
 For example, let’s say that you have a work vehicle in your home country that is being used in a similar business.
 You could transfer that vehicle to the US for business purposes.
 Then, you could count it as part of your E2 visa investment.

 In addition to equipment, you may need a physical location to operate your business.
 If so, you can count your real estate expenses.
 In the event that you are renting your space, you can consider paying rent in advance to increase your investment total.

 This is not a shocker, but the sale price paid for an existing business will count as an investment.
 Franchise fees will count as well.

 Since these expenditures usually make up the bulk of the E2 Visa investment, a lot of people are nervous about committing this money before the E2 Visa is issued.
 If you are apprehensive about potentially losing this money, you can consider putting the purchase price or franchise fee in escrow.
 Money that is held in escrow can be considered committed funds as long as the issuance of the E2 Visa is the only condition of the escrow agreement.

 There are certain investment scenarios which I cover below that commonly lead to denials.